svamsik/edge-ai-suites/metro-ai-suite/smart-traffic-intersection-agent/docs/user-guide/get-started.md

 ### Port Conflicts for Traffic Intersection Agent Backend or UI

-Please make sure the the config file at `src/config/deployment_instance.json` for all instances (deployed from different directories, in case of multiple deployment on same machine) has empty values for following fields `agent_backend_port`, `agent_ui_port` as follows:
+Ensure that the config file at `src/config/deployment_instance.json` for all instances (deployed from different directories, in case of multiple deployment on same machine) has empty values for the `agent_backend_port` and `agent_ui_port` fields:

 ```bash
     ...